 Thankfully, Chinese culture has a long tradition of recognizing the needs of postpartum women, and the extensive detail of TCM postpartum treatment is evidence of this.

 Exposing your baby to the unknown and possibly toxic effect of pharmaceutical drugs is an unnecessary risk when a combination of acupuncture and Chinese herbal medicine can resolve depression and restore the energy of the postpartum woman back to normal.
-The herbal ingredients used to treat depression are nourishing to both mother and baby and have been in common use by the Chinese for this purpose over the past millennia.
+The herbal ingredients used to treat depression are nourishing to both mother and baby and have been in common use by the Chinese for this purpose for over a millennia.

 Menstrual Problems That Can Be Resolved with TCM